 SEO isn’t Rocket Science.
-In fact it’s based on 4 key principals:
+It’s based on four fundamental principals:

 1. Identify the Right Keywords